No matter if Gail Dunmyer is kayaking, scuba diving, skiing, or collecting mugs, she relies on a strong cup of brew to get her through the day.

 How did you first learn about Death Wish Coffee Company?

 Several years ago I was looking online for a strong coffee to use for migraines, not wanting to use caffeine pills.
-I remember searching for “strongest coffee” and up popped fair trade, organic, World’s Strongest Coffee, Death Wish Coffee!
+I remember searching for “strong coffee” and up popped Death Wish Coffee!
 I couldn’t believe my luck that not only did it cure my headaches, but that I couldn’t drink any other coffee after that!
 It was the smoothest coffee I had ever tasted and has become my first choice every morning since.
 I can rely on Death Wish Coffee and Valhalla Java to fuel my busy schedule!